 Although internships are voluntary, students are always encouraged to make good use of their summer break to gain real-time industry exposure.
 Internships present the opportunity to build a portfolio of international work experience, develop important professional attributes, put classroom learning to practice and transform yourself into a data specialist.

-To fulfil the requirements of the BDS program, students must complete a total of 78 credits.
+To fulfil the requirements of the Bachelor of Data Science program, students must complete a total of 78 credits.